Auburn High School (Alabama)

-Auburn High School is a public high school in Auburn, Alabama.
+Auburn High School is a public high school in Auburn, Alabama, United States.
 It is the only high school in the Auburn City School District.
 Auburn High offers technical, academic, and International Baccalaureate programs, as well as joint enrollment with Southern Union State Community College and Auburn University.
 Auburn High School is accredited by the Southern Association of Colleges and Schools.

 Founded in 1837 as Auburn Academy, Auburn High School is the oldest public secondary school in Alabama, and is the fifth-oldest extant public high school in the American South.
 From 1852 through 1885, the school was known as the Auburn (Masonic) Female College, offering secondary and, prior to 1870, collegiate degrees.
-From 1892 through 1908, the school was named the Auburn Female Institute, providing collegiate programs equivalent to an associates degree.
+From 1892 through 1908, the school was named the Auburn Female Institute, providing collegiate programs equivalent to an associate degree.
 Auburn High became Lee County's flagship high school in 1914 as Lee County High School, and gained its present name, Auburn High School, in 1956.
 The school moved to its current campus in 2017.

 Auburn High was ranked the 28th best non-magnet public high school and 77th best public high school in the United States by Newsweek in May 2006, and the second best educational value in the Southeastern United States by SchoolMatch, as reported in The Wall Street Journal.
-Auburn High School averages seven National Merit Finalists a year, and has scored among the top five percent of Alabama high schools on statewide standardized tests each year since testing began in 1995.
+Auburn High School averages seven National Merit finalists a year, and has scored among the top five percent of Alabama high schools on statewide standardized tests each year since testing began in 1995.
 Auburn High's varsity sporting teams have won 40 team state championships, and the Auburn High School Band has been rated one of the top high school concert band programs in the United States, winning the John Philip Sousa Foundation's Sudler Flag of Honor in 1987.
 Auburn High School has been competing in Science Olympiad since 2000, and has represented the state of Alabama at the national level every year since 2014.